Indirect Data Reduction Testing

 9. Click Run

-11. Choose Plot spectrum, note the number of spectra, should be 51
+11. Choose Plot spectrum, note the number of spectra, should be 51.
+The spectra numbering should start from 0.

 12. Click Cancel